lestrrat-go/fluent-client/README.md

 Finally, there is no way to flush pending buffers: If you append a lot of buffers in succession, and abruptly quit your program, you're done for.
 You lose all your data.

-Oh, and it supports JSON only, but this is a very minor issue: a casual user really shouldn't have to care which serialization format you're sending your format with.
+Oh, and it supports Msgpack only, but this is a very minor issue: a casual user really shouldn't have to care which serialization format you're sending your format with.

 ### github.com/fluent/fluent-logger-golang